Thank you so much for your interest in learning more about GoGoGrandparent, if you're a driver and have some questions, this FAQ is for you.

 I don’t like it and don’t want to ever work with you.

 Bless you and thank you for letting us know.
-Please email me at [email protected] and we will automatically cancel should we ever come into contact.
+Please email us at [email protected] and we will automatically cancel should you ever be assigned one of our client’s rides.

 Why should I help?